TOPICS |

 |

 Although corticosteroids have been used for over half a century, their use for management of many pediatric conditions is controversial.
 This issue reviews the evidence-based role of corticosteroid use for management of acute asthma exacerbations, croup, acute pharyngitis, anaphylaxis, acute spinal injury, and bacterial meningitis.
-Includes 4 AMA PRA Category 1 Credits™.
-Included as part of the 4 credits, this CME activity is eligible for 4 Pharmacology CME credits.
-CME expires on 3/1/2021
+(No CME for this activity).

 |